 5. Dynamic policy application based on location/schedule

 Location tracking is an integral part of mobile device management, especially for the frontline workforce.
-Similarly, shared devices between frontline workforce or at schools are necessary for device optimization.
+Similarly, shared devices between the frontline workforce or at schools are necessary for device optimization.
 For enabling device sharing or doubling the device usage, dynamic policy application is critical.
 As opposed to individually applying dynamic policies at a particular time or when a device enters geolocation is time-consuming.
 Hence, automated dynamic policy application based on location/schedule is essential for saving manual IT efforts.

 6. Automated OS updates